aaronicsubstances/bridge-arithmetic/README.md

 The remainder of this section are arithmetic parts of early algebra proposal.

 Exercises Exposing Misconceptions

 - Subtraction
   - asking questions in which result can be negative, and accepting "undefined", "unexpected number", "negative", or negative sign as valid answers, to show that subtraction is not commutative even before teaching negative numbers.
 - Division
   - asking questions in which there is division by zero and division which yields zero, and accepting "undefined" as possible result.
-  - asking questions in which quotient can be zero, to show that division is not commutative even before teaching fractions.
+  - asking questions in which quotient can be zero, to show that division is not commutative before teaching fractions.
-- Exposing students to calculations involving number 0 in operands or answers, before teaching fractions and negative numbers.
+- Exposing students to calculations involving number 0 in operands or answers, before and after teaching fractions and negative numbers.

+Mental exercises serving same purpose as recall of multiplication tables.
+Suitable for use with technology.
+The noteworthy thing about these mental exercises is that, they completely cover all the algorithms for fractions and integers, aside the algorithms for counting numbers.

-- Requiring students to master calculations involving number 10 when used in calculations other than as the first operand of subtraction and division, at all levels of arithmetic study.
+- mastering calculation shortcuts involving number 10 when used in calculations other than as the first operand of subtraction and division.
+- recalling formula or function for addition, subtraction, multiplication and division of fractions, using the fraction operands in the placeholders of the expression for the formula.
+- predicting sign of an arithmetic operation: whether it is negative or not
+- predicting expression for the magnitude of an arithmetic operation
+- (optional) comparing magnitudes of operands with magnitude of result of an arithmetic operation.
+  - for addition and subtraction, compare the larger of the magnitude of the operands with the magnitude of the result
+  - for multiiplication, compare the magnitude of the first or second operand with the magnitude of the result
+  - for division and exponentiation, compare the magnitude of the first operand with the magnitude of the result

 Fallback algorithms:

 - Subtraction of whole numbers
   - subtraction by solving addition equation.
 - Multiplication of whole numbers